dzzh/elfstatsd/README.md

 ## Troubleshooting

 If you face problems with the daemon, start troubleshooting with inspecting its logs (they are located in `/var/log/elfstatsd` by default).
 If the logs do not contain any significant information to help you detecting the cause of failures, you may try to run the daemon after changing its stdout and stderr paths in `elfstatsd_daemon.py` from `/dev/null` to `/dev/tty`.
 This will add console logging for its initial launching stage that is not covered by the internal logging.
-Also, feel free to contact me or raise an issue if you have a problem you cannot resolve yourself.
+Also, feel free to contact me or raise an issue if you have a problem that you cannot resolve yourself.

 ## License